 The beginning of the 21st century saw all of the most popular diets blaming carbohydrates for the huge weight gains in the 1980s and 1990s.
 It is very clear from reading the charts when the general public really grasped the message that fats were OK to eat.
 Note the jump in total fats between 1999 and 2000 (see Table 1).
 However, the high-carb era showed us the public only accept those parts of a diet they like, and often don't read the fine print.
 In the case of the high carbohydrates, people ate huge amounts of pasta, bagels, and sugar, which were not advocated by the high-carb-diet experts.
 The result was that people ate more and gained weight.
 When the anti-carb wave hit, the public latched on to the part of the message that said fats are OK, but neglected to balance the types of fat consumed or significantly decrease consumption of other foods (see tables 2 and 3).
 Therefore, the "protein era" has resulted in all-time highs for daily caloric intake.
 There are more overweight and obese Americans now than ever.
 I hope the next big thing in the battle of the bulge will be the revolutionary concept of reducing caloric intake and increasing caloric expenditure.

 | Table 1: U.S. Food Supply Per-Capita Calories - Calories Per Person Per Day |

 |Table 2: Per-Capita Consumption Data - Food (1999-2003) |

 | Table 3: Per-Capita Consumption Data - Beverages (1999-2003) |

-G. Douglas Andersen, DC, DACBSP, CCN Brea, California
+G. Douglas Andersen, DC, DACBSP, CCN

-Click here for more information about G. Douglas Andersen, DC, DACBSP, CCN.
+Click here for previous articles by G. Douglas Andersen, DC, DACBSP, CCN.